Sand cast aluminum housing with CNC machined datum faces bores sealing surfaces and inspection features for OEM metal parts

 Pattern, Mold, and Core Setup Based on Approved Data

-Once the drawing logic is confirmed, pattern details, mold design, and core setup are prepared according to the approved geometry and casting strategy.
-This stage is critical for internal passages and wall transitions that affect dimensional stability and casting consistency.
+After the RFQ scope is confirmed, pattern details, mold design, gating and riser strategy, and core setup are prepared according to the approved geometry and casting plan.
+This stage is important for internal passages, wall transitions, datum allowance, and structural areas that affect dimensional stability, machining stock, and casting consistency.

 03